Contact Us

 Choosing the correct integration testing approach depends on various factors, such as

-You can choose to go for Top-down, Bottom-up, Hybrid, or Sandwich integration testing approaches see them in detail here:
+You can choose from Top-down, Bottom-up, Hybrid, or Sandwich integration testing approaches.
+See them in detail here:

 4- Include negative testing

 Many frameworks and continuous integration are utilized during the integration testing process.
-This is why you should not just test for expected behaviors but also for unexpected behaviors, such as invalid inputs or edge cases.
+This is why you should test not only for expected behaviors but also for unexpected ones, such as invalid inputs or edge cases.
 This will help to identify potential security vulnerabilities or other issues that may not be obvious.

 Negative testing aims to uncover defects and vulnerabilities by testing the system’s ability to handle unexpected or invalid input or conditions.
-Integrating negative testing into your integration testing can help identify potential issues in your software that might not be caught through positive testing alone.
+Integrating negative testing into your integration testing can help identify issues in your software that positive testing alone might miss.

 5- Automate testing